-RESOLUTION NO. 2010-17
+-2-RESOLUTION NO. 2011-20

-- 2. In non-attainment and maintenance areas, Sections 174 and 176 (c) and (d) of the Clean Air Act as amended (42 U.S.C.
-7504, 7506 (c) and (d)) and 40 CFR part 93; - 3.
-Title VI of the Civil Rights Act of 1964, as amended (42 U.S.C.
+- 3. Title VI of the Civil Rights Act of 1964, as amended (42 U.S.C.
 2000d-1) and 49 CFR part 21; - 4.
 49 U.S.C.
 5332, prohibiting discrimination on the basis of race, color, creed, national origin, sex, or age in employment or business opportunity; - 5.
 Sections 1101(b) of the SAFETEA-LU (Pub.
 L. 109-59) and 49 CFR Part 26 regarding the involvement of disadvantaged business enterprises in USDOT funded projects; - 6.
-23 CFR part 230, regarding the implementation of an equal employment opportunity program on Federal and Federal-aid highway construction contracts: - 7.
+23 CFR part 230, regarding the implementation of an equal employment opportunity program on Federal and Federal-aid highway construction contracts; - 7.
 The provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) and 49 CFR Parts 27, 37, and 38; - 8.
 The Older Americans Act, as amended (42 U.S.C.
 6101), prohibiting discrimination on the basis of age in programs or activities receiving Federal financial assistance; - 9.
 Section 324 of title 23 U.S.C. regarding the prohibition of discrimination based on gender; and - 10.
 Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) and 49 CFR 27 regarding discrimination against individuals with disabilities.

-SECOND: That the programs, tasks, and projects proposed to be undertaken as described in the document entitled, Overall Work Program-2011, Southeastern Wisconsin Regional Planning Commission, are hereby endorsed and approved.
+SECOND: That the programs, tasks, and projects proposed to be undertaken as described in the document entitled, Overall Work Program-2012, Southeastern Wisconsin Regional Planning Commission, are hereby endorsed and approved.

-THIRD: That a true, correct, and exact copy of this resolution and the document entitled, Overall Work Program-2011, Southeastern Wisconsin Regional Planning Commission, shall be transmitted to the Wisconsin Department of Transportation, the Federal Highway Administration, the Federal Transit Administration, and any other State and Federal agencies as may be deemed appropriate by the Commission Executive Director.
+THIRD: That a true, correct, and exact copy of this resolution and the document entitled, Overall Work Program-2012, Southeastern Wisconsin Regional Planning Commission, shall be transmitted to the Wisconsin Department of Transportation, the Federal Highway Administration, the Federal Transit Administration, and any other State and Federal agencies as may be deemed appropriate by the Commission Executive Director.

-The foregoing resolution, upon motion duly made and seconded, was regularly adopted at the meeting of the Southeastern Wisconsin Regional Planning Commission held on the 1st day of December 2010, the vote being: Ayes 17; Nays 0.
+The foregoing resolution, upon motion duly made and seconded, was regularly adopted at the meeting of the Southeastern Wisconsin Regional Planning Commission held on the 7th day of December 2011, the vote being: Ayes 18; Nays 0.